-NatWest Group have an ambition to be the leading bank in the UK in helping to address the climate challenge.
 While the oil and gas sector continues to play a critical role in UK energy security and the transition to clean energy, NatWest Group recognises the significant climate, environmental and social risks associated with it.
 We are committed to managing these risks and uphold human rights.
 To support our climate ambition, we are reducing our current levels of lending for the upstream oil and gas extraction sector.

-From February 2023, we will not provide reserve-based lending specifically for the purpose of financing oil and gas exploration, extraction and production for new customers, and, after, the 31st December 2025, we will not renew, refinance or extend existing reserve based lending specifically for the purpose for financing oil and gas exploration, extraction and production.
+Since February 2023, we have not provided reserve-based lending specifically for the purpose of financing oil and gas exploration, extraction and production for new customers, and, after, the 31st December 2025, we will not renew, refinance or extend existing reserve based lending specifically for the purpose for financing oil and gas exploration, extraction and production.